joelday/max_nif_plugin/NifPlugins_Development_Readme.txt

     4. Edit User_Settings.props to match 3ds max SDK installation directories

-    5. Run makeconfig.bat from command line with git and sed available
+    5. Run makeconfig.bat from command line with git and sed available Important as it creates the NifCommon\config.h file with version info

     6. To build 3ds Max 2016, select "Release - Max 2016"  and "x64" and build